 A Caution to First-Timers:

 It's worth mentioning that messing with your MySQL database can be super dangerous if you're not careful... lots of people are intimidated by even touching it and for good reason - one wrong move inside the database and you can ruin your entire installation!
 This tutorial is intended to help people out who are just getting their feet wet with this stuff, so I'd highly recommend that you don't use a client project (or anything really important) as the test case for your first migration attempt.
-With that said, there's really only one way to start learning, and that's by trying it out for yourself!

 The Video Tutorial